- What is this place?

 You supply your printed circuit boards

 You supply us with your un-populated printed circuit boards and components.
 We do not manufacture boards.
 We highly recommend Oshpark for low/medium volume boards in the USA.
-If you have a stencil, let us know.
-Otherwise we will order a stencil from Oshstencils which will be returned to you for re-use after production.
+If you have a stencil, let us know when you submit your job.
+Otherwise, we will order a stencil from Oshstencils which will be returned to you for re-use after production.

 How To Supply Parts